babazaroni/RoboND-Kinematics-Project/writeup_template.md

 4->5 | pi/2	 | 0 | 0 | q5
 5->6 | -pi/2	 | 0 | 0 | q6
 6->EE | 0 | 0 | 0.303 | 0

+#### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
+In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.